menu

 Demographics

-The citizens of New Paris are slightly less educated than the national average of 21.84% for the average city or town: 15.41% of adults in New Paris have a bachelor's degree or advanced degree
+In terms of college education, the citizens of New Paris rank slightly lower than the national average.
+15.41% of adults 25 and older in New Paris have a bachelor's degree or advanced degree, while 21.84% of adults have a 4-year degree or higher in the average American community.

 The people who call New Paris home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of New Paris residents report their race to be White, followed by Asian.
 Important ancestries of people in New Paris include German, English, European, Irish, and French.